The Upward and Downward Paths of the Spirit

 Plotinus’s and Porphyry’s view of the divine.
 I think that this step

 must be taken by Jungians, too, with respect to the “conglomerative

 Jung wants to have us believe that the alchemical Mercurius is a

 complexio oppositorum, representing the one and only Self.
 He says

 that Mercurius “consists of the most extreme opposites” (Jung, CW 13:269).
 But

-the Mercurius is really an aspect of the Pleroma fallen into
+the Mercurius is better understood as an aspect of the pleroma

 materiality, who longs to be freed from his prison in order to reunite